 Try adding a meditation practice to your daily schedule – one that involves a breathing pattern as a component (even a running meditation can help with this).

 That will give you a chance to focus wholly on your breathing.
 The more you practice at it, the more you can get a sense of just how deeply the body can breathe.

 When we’re hunched over phones or tablets or computers all day, we can come to think that small-breath, small-lung system is all we’ve got.
 We can forget just how powerful our bodies really are.

-Try lying flat on your back to give your lungs their largest space to work with.
+As Weber suggested, lie flat on your back to give your lungs their largest space to work with.
 Put a hand on your belly.
 Draw in a long, slow, deep breath, letting your belly fill out like a balloon.
-There.
 That’s what your lungs can do.
 Now squish it all out, out, out, until your system is empty.